polaris-slo-cloud/polaris-slo-framework/docs/deployment/README.md

 For testing locally, e.g., [minikube](https://minikube.sigs.k8s.io/docs/), [kind](https://kind.sigs.k8s.io/), or [MicroK8s](https://microk8s.io/) can be used.
 For deploying Prometheus, the [prometheus-operator helm chart](https://github.com/helm/charts/tree/master/stable/prometheus-operator) can be used.

-The SLOC Kubernetes controllers should normally run as pods within the Kubernetes cluster.
+The Polaris Kubernetes controllers should normally run as pods within the Kubernetes cluster.
 For testing and development, they can also be run as a normal process on your development machine and connect to a local or remote cluster
-When running SLOC components locally, the current context configured in your KUBECONFIG file is used to connect to the Kubernetes cluster.
+When running Polaris components locally, the current context configured in your KUBECONFIG file is used to connect to the Kubernetes cluster.

 ## Building and Execution Tutorial

-The following sections show you how to build and run SLOC components.
+The following sections show you how to build and run Polaris components.
-A part of SLOC is implemented in Go and another part in TypeScript.
+A part of Polaris is implemented in Go and another part in TypeScript.
 The [go](https://github.com/SLOCloud/SLOC/tree/master/go) and [ts](https://github.com/SLOCloud/SLOC/tree/master/ts) folders contain all code in the respective languages as a monorepository.